peelframework/peel/README.md

 - Evaluate and compare the performance of your systems

 #### Specify dependencies in your systems and let peel do the rest!
 Peel automatically sets up the systems that you specify while taking care of dependency-relations.
-If you want to change parameters between experiments in your suite, peel updates the corresponsing systems and their dependants automatically.
-All you need to do is specify your experiments and let peel do the rest!
+If you want to change parameters between experiments in your suite, peel updates the corresponding systems and their dependants automatically.
+All you need to do is to specify your experiments and let peel do the rest!

 *Supported Systems*
 - [Flink](http://flink.incubator.apache.org/) 0.5.1 & 0.6